Big variations predicted in GCSE results

 "We can expect that we will see different effects school by school, and students will respond differently to different qualifications."

-But Ms Stacey was not able to say how results would be affected nationally.'No disadvantage'
+But Ms Stacey was not able to say how results would be affected nationally.

 She stressed that the regulator had an "ethical imperative" to "make sure that as qualifications change, students are not advantaged or disadvantaged as much as possible".

 Her comments were echoed by Michael Turner, director general of the Joint Council for Qualifications, which represents the exam boards.

 He said: "Standards will be maintained but the changes have meant we have seen a dramatic reduction in early and multiple entries for GCSEs.